4.1a Does the combined authority corporate plan include a net zero target and make tackling the climate emergency one of its main priorities? - /

 - High

-4.12a Has the combined authority passed a motion in support of divestment from all fossil fuels? - Source
+4.12a Has the combined authority passed a motion in support of divestment from all fossil fuels from the councils' pension funds? - /

 - National Data